0xf0xy/Playground/README.md

 <br>

 ## 🧠 About
-This repo is a collection of small personal projects, tests, scripts, and prototypes.
+This repo is a collection of small personal projects, notes, tests, scripts, and prototypes.
 Nothing fancy, just code I write for fun, practice, or exploration.

 You'll probably find things like: